These Chocolate Peppermint Sandwich Cookies will be the star of your Christmas cookie exchange or throw on a tag and give them as a homemade gift!

 - Preheat oven to 325°F. Line two large baking sheets with parchment paper.
 Set aside.

 - Roll the dough into balls, about 3 tablespoons of dough each.
 Place 8 balls of dough onto each cookie sheet.
 Press a few more M&M's on top of the dough balls.
 Bake the cookies for 11-12 minutes.
 The cookies will look very soft and underbaked.
 They will continue to bake on the cookie sheet.
-Allow to cool on the cookie sheet for 10 minutes before transferring to a wire rack to cool completely.
+Allow cooling on the cookie sheet for 10 minutes before transferring to a wire rack to cool completely.

 - Add a dollop of the chilled filling on one cookie and press it down with another one.
 Roll the edges of the sandwich cookies in the crushed candy canes so that the crushed pieces stick to the filling.